arfc/rollo/docs/source/motivation.rst

 ===================
 Motivation
 ===================
+The motivation for **ROLLO** is to provide a user-friendly tool that helps reactor designers use evolutionary algorithms for reactor design optimization.
 Evolutionary algorithm setup is highly customizable with an assortment of genetic algorithm designs and operators.
 A reactor designer unfamiliar with evolutionary algorithms will have to go through the